mathgeniuszach/xdialog/README.md

 Or you can copy and paste the xdialog folder into the root of your project if pip isn't available.

+On Windows, xdialog uses the built-in ctypes module to interface directly with system dialogs.
+On Linux, it uses the `zenity` command, or defaults to Tkinter if `zenity` is not available.
+On other systems like MacOS, it defaults to Tkinter.

 ## Usage

 ```python